Decoding Dark Matter Substructure without Supervision: Strong Lensing Simulations

 \section{Strong Lensing Simulations}

-There is currently only a small sample of (real) strong galaxy-galaxy lensing images.
-Nonetheless, simulated images can serve as a proof of principle data set to benchmark different algorithms before the influx of data from Euclid and the Vera C. Rubin Observatory where we can expect thousands of high quality lensing images \cite{2019arXiv190205141V,2010MNRAS.405.2579O}.
+There is currently only a small number of observed and identified strong galaxy-galaxy lensing images.
+Nonetheless, it is very timely to study and benchmark different algorithms with simulated strong lensing images, before the influx of data from Euclid and the Vera C. Rubin Observatory, where we can expect thousands of high quality lensing images \cite{2019arXiv190205141V,2010MNRAS.405.2579O}.

-In this work the strong lensing images were simulated with the \texttt{PyAutoLens} package \cite{2015MNRAS.452.2940N,2018MNRAS.478.4738N}.
-The parameters used in the simulation that comprised our training set are compiled in Table \ref{tab:table}.
-We simulate data for strong lensing with no substructure and substructure from two disparate types of dark matter - subhalos of CDM and vortices of superfluid dark matter.
-Images are composed $150 \times 150$ pixels with a pixel scale of $0.5''/$pixel.
+For our analysis we simulate strong lensing data without substructure and substructure from two disparate types of dark matter - subhalos of CDM and vortices of superfluid dark matter using the \texttt{PyAutoLens} package \cite{2015MNRAS.452.2940N,2018MNRAS.478.4738N}.
+The parameters used in the simulation are shown in Table \ref{tab:table}.
+Images are composed $150 \times 150$ pixels with a pixel scale of $0.5''/$pixel (as shown in an example image in Figure \ref{fig:lens_examp}).
 Informed by real strong galaxy-galaxy lensing images, we further include background and noise in our simulations such that the lensing arcs have a maximum signal-to-noise ratio (SNR) of $\sim 20$ \cite{hst}.
-We further include modifications induced by a point-spread function approximated by an Airy disk with a first zero-crossing at $\sigma_{\rm psf} \lesssim 1''$.
+We further include modifications induced by a point-spread function (PSF) approximated by an Airy disk with a first zero-crossing at $\sigma_{\rm psf} \lesssim 1''$.
+We model the light from lensed galaxies with a basic Sersic profile.